Alexwell/Rock-Paper-Scissor-JS/README.md

 ## Install

-Download and type in terminal - npm install
+Download and type in terminal
+> npm install

-Then type in terminal - gulp
+Then type in terminal
+>gulp

 (gulp 4 need)